-The National Defense Authorization Act of 2015, passed by Congress and signed into law on December 19, 2014, included provisions authorizing the Manhattan Project National Historical Park.
-An agreement by the Secretaries of Energy and Interior established the Manhattan Project National Historical Park on November 10, 2015.
+The National Defense Authorization Act of 2015 (NDAA 2014), passed by Congress and signed into law on December 19, 2014, included provisions authorizing the Manhattan Project National Historical Park.
+An agreement by the Secretaries of Energy and Interior established the Manhattan Project National Historical Park on November 10, 2015 (DOE-DOI 2015).
 The Park includes facilities and lands in Los Alamos, New Mexico and Hanford, Washington, as well as Oak Ridge.
-On ORR, the National Park includes the X-10 Graphite Reactor, Buildings 9731 and 9204-3 at the Y-12 Complex and the K-25 Building Site at ETTP.
+On ORR, the National Park includes the X-10 Graphite Reactor, Buildings 9731 and 9204-3 at the Y-12 Complex, and the K-25 Building Site at ETTP.

 The X-10 Graphite Reactor building has been a National Historic Landmark since 1966, and has been open for public access in various ways since that time.
 Enhancing access and improving the visitor experience are important DOE objectives as it moves forward in implementing the National Park.
 Although Buildings 9731 and 9204-3 at the Y-12 Complex are eligible for listing on the NRHP, at present neither is available for regular public access.
 Occasional public access to both facilities last occurred on Nov.
 12, 2015, when DOE facilitated public tours of both buildings to celebrate the establishment of the National Park.
 By developing the National Park, DOE aims to enhance safe access to these buildings while protecting the agency's mission capabilities.

 DOE will fulfill the objective of enabling safe access to the former site of the K-25 Building.
 The National Park Service will aid in historic interpretation of the site, although the K-25 Building site is already undergoing extensive historic interpretation activities separate and independent from the National Park.
 DOE launched the K-25 Virtual Museum as part of the activities to establish the Park.
 The online exhibit, which details the history of the K-25 Gaseous Diffusion Plant through narrative and photographs, can be viewed here.
-The initial phase of the K-25 History Center was under construction in 2019 and was expected to open in early 2020.
+The K-25 History Center held its grand opening on February 27, 2020.
+It was temporarily shuttered in 2020, however, due to the COVID-19 pandemic.